99.9%

 Cardinal franchise.
 After seventeen years, it’s

 time (perhaps past time?) to pass the baton.
+Paul Goldschmidt: Our thanks and

 best wishes: You have planed first base